yowainwright/deep-confluence/README.md

-# Deep Confluence
+# Deep Confluence 🖤

-> Merges objects—deeply 🖤

 Deep Confluence is a Javascript Utility Method to deeply merge objects.
-It is not intended to change lives, be better than other deep merge utilities, or s**t on the code you wrote yesterday.

 Where other deep merge utilities might take a bit to groc for the simple function you desire, you can view Deep Confluence's few lines of code and feel at ease saying "yes" **OR** "no"—but, say "yes".